Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Physical parameters of GMCs and regions

-In order to determine the association of a GMC with an \htwo\ region, we inspect if a GMC boundary defined by PYCPROPS overlaps with the \htwo\ region boundary (leaf) defined by Astrodendro.
-If we find such overlap, they are determined to be associated with each other.
-It is possible that more than two GMCs overlap with an \htwo\ region.
-It is because the GMC-GMC separation shown in Figure \ref{dist_GMC_from_GMC} has a peak at 200 pc (with a quartile range from 185 pc to 265 pc), which corresponds to about twice the median radius of a GMC, and gives a yardstick for the separation from a GMC, within which association is probable.
-In such a case, we measure the separation of the GMCs from the \htwo\ region and identify the nearer GMC to be associated.
-The separation between a GMC and associated \htwo\ regions is shown in Figure \ref{dist_HII_from_GMC} and 56\% of the \htwo\ regions are located within 180 pc from the nearest GMCs.
-As a result, we identified 367 GMCs associated with 722 \htwo\ regions, where some GMCs are associated with a few \htwo\ regions.
+To determine the association of a GMC with an \htwo\ region, we investigate whether the GMC boundary defined by \texttt{PYCPROPS} overlaps with the \htwo\ region boundary (leaf) defined by \texttt{Astrodendro}.
+If such an overlap is found, they are determined to be associated with each other.
+It is possible that more than two GMCs overlap with the \htwo\ region.
+This is because the GMC--GMC separation shown in Figure \ref{dist_GMC_from_GMC} has a peak at 200 pc (with a quartile range from 185 to 265 pc), which corresponds to approximately twice the median radius of a GMC and provides a yardstick for separation from a GMC within which association is probable.
+In this case, we measured the separation of the GMCs from the \htwo\ region and identified the nearer GMC to be associated.
+Using this method, most of the GMCs were classified, while 5\% of them were not determined association with \htwo \ regions exactly.
+These GMCs were classified by visual inspection (see Appendix \ref{classification_apd} for details).
+The separation between the GMC and associated \htwo\ regions is shown in Figure \ref{dist_HII_from_GMC} and 47\% of the \htwo\ regions are located within 150 pc of the nearest GMCs.
+We identified 373 GMCs associated with 722 \htwo\ regions, with some GMCs are associated with only a few \htwo\ regions.